 While many of us do frequently report on our marketing performance, there’s a bit of uncertainty on what we should (or shouldn’t) include in our digital marketing reports.

-So, I reached out to my network of digital marketing experts and asked them the following question:
+So, we reached out to our network of digital marketing experts and asked them the following question:

 “What are the fundamentals you include in your digital marketing report?”